 Be sure you get a feel for potential costs, dig into the pros and cons of various accessory manufacturers, and find styles that appeal to you.

-Look Into Other Apple Watches
+Look at Other Apple Watches

 Research Apple Watch Alternatives

 We also recommend researching Apple Watch alternatives.
 You might find a device you love that falls outside of Apple’s ecosystem.
+A couple of the more prominent Apple Watch alternatives are the Samsung Galaxy Watch 6, Galaxy Watch 5, and the Fitbit Versa 4.

 Make a Plan for Your Current Watch